Using Monotonicity Restrictions to Identify Models with Partially Latent Covariates: Introduction

+The partially latent data structure that we study in this paper arises quite naturally in certain matched employer-employee data sets which contain information collected from individuals as well as information collected from businesses or establishments.
+In the past decades economists made enormous strides in finding and using matched employer-employee data, which have provided a new empirical basis for the study of workplace organization, compensation design, mobility, and production.
+In this paper we focus on cross-sectional employer-employee data sets which are commonly used in applied microeconomics and econometrics.
+Following \citet*{Abowd-Kramaz-99}, an important dimension that distinguishes matched employer-employee data sets is the sampling design.
+Some sampling designs focus on the firm, while others use the employee as the primary unit of analysis.
+In this paper we focus on the later type of sampling designs that often only sample one employee or a small random set of employees of the firm.

-The partially latent data structure, that we study in this paper, arises quite naturally in many potential applications of our technique if one employs an ``input-based sampling'' strategy, i.e. if the sampling unit is one of the multiple labor input factors.
-These types of data sets are becoming more prevalent in modern econometrics since researchers have come to rely on unstructured or semi-structured data sets.
-Consider, for example, a production team in which team members perform different tasks.
-Let us assume that the researcher interviews one member from each team to provide the data.
+This lack of sampling of all employees of the firm may not be important from a perspective of labor economics, which largely focuses on job mobility and wage determination.
+However, it is more problematic if the focus is on productivity measurement within a production function framework.
+If the survey does not sample all employees in a firm then some important inputs are latent from the perspective of the econometrician.
+As a consequence, we call this type of sampling design an ``input-based sampling''\ approach, since the sampling unit is one of the multiple labor input factors.
+We provide a formal definition of this data structure in this paper.
+The main application that we study considers a production team in which team members perform different tasks.
+In our data set only one member from each team is interviewed to provide the data.
 It is plausible that this person knows the team's output, but does not have complete information about the other team members' input choices.
 By randomly sampling the teams we elicit information from all different types of team members and hence input factors.
-We call this type of sampling an ``input-based sampling'' approach and provide a formal definition of this data structure.
-Alternatively, consider a child that is raised by divorced or separated parents.
-It is likely that either one of the parents knows his or her inputs as well as the child's achievement but does not perfectly know the level of input provided by the divorced partner.
-Again, we show that we can identify the input functions of the father and the mother under the input-based sampling approach if inputs satisfy a plausible monotonicity restriction.